 Safe to say that most people are not born into the lucky gene pool who come from millions or billions of dollars and have every advantage.
-Safe to say that not everyone is part of the secret handshake clubs.
+Safe to say that not everyone is part of any secret handshake club.

 (Figuratively speaking, of course.)